-Felons, 11 2 1 26
+Falanc 11 2 1 26

+Felons, 11 1 20

-foreigners, etc.
+foreigners, etc. 5 2 1 10

-Number of states 5 2 1 19
+Number of states 3 Z 1 19

 Firing weapons 19 17 19 22

 Number of states 9 14 17 20

 Hunting 11 8 24 58

 Number of states 8 5 21 43

 Manufacturing, 2 11 11 22

 inspection

 Number of states 2 10 9 17

 Militias 23 15 2 0

 Number of states 11 15 2 0

 Minors, etc. 0 2 15 21

 Number of states 0 2 15 19

-- -

 Registration, 3 8 12 18

-taxation
+taxation 12

 Number of states 2 6 11 15

-Race/slavery 23 5 18 0 0
+Race/slavery 5 18 0 0

-Number of states 5 11 0 0
+Number of states 5 10 0 0

 Sensitive areas, 11 23 30 35

-etc. 30 33
+etc. 25 50 55

 Number of states 7 17 20 26

-, ,
+/ 1/ 20

 Sentencing 3 3 5 12

-enhancement
+enhancement 5 5 5 12

 Number of states 3 3 5 10

-- mileti or states - - -
+5 5 5 10

-Storage 2 7 2 0
+Storago 2 7 2 0

+Storage 6

-Number of states 1 6 2 0
+Number of states 1 0 2 0

-1 tuilloct of states 1 U

-^{23.} The small number of laws pertaining to slaves or race-based restrictions pertaining to guns is not meant to suggest that the legal regime in the pre-Civil War South was somehow not uniformly harsh, but rather reflects the fact that express statutory restrictions were not necessary in all places, given the South's uniformly oppressive system of slavery.
+23. The small number of laws pertaining to slaves or race-based restrictions pertaining to guns is not meant to suggest that the legal regime in the pre-Civil War South was somehow not uniformly harsh, but rather reflects the fact that express statutory restrictions were not necessary in all places, given the South's uniformly oppressive system of slavery.

 The types of gun laws span about every conceivable category.
 The two most common and prolific types of laws regulated hunting and militias-in fact, Frassetto noted in his compilation that he excluded from his list most hunting and militia laws, gunpowder storage laws, and laws against the firing of weapons, because there were simply too many of them.
 Those categories and some of those laws, however, are represented in the list provided here.
-Thousands of gun laws existed from the country's founding up to 1934.24 The data presented here represents a subset of these thousands of laws.
-Notwithstanding Frassetto's exclusions, his full list includes over 800 laws.25 The version of his list presented here is somewhat shorter, as it excludes state constitutional provisions, weapons laws that did not specifically mention firearms, and British laws from the early colonial period that Frassetto included.
+Thousands of gun laws existed from the country's founding up to 1934.
+The data presented here represents a subset of these thousands of laws.
+Notwithstanding Frassetto's exclusions, his full list includes over 800 laws.
+The version of his list presented here is somewhat shorter, as it excludes state constitutional provisions, weapons laws that did not specifically mention firearms, and British laws from the early colonial period that Frassetto included.
 Thus, the list presented here includes about 760 laws.
-26 These include colonial laws, laws of territories that later became states, and of course state laws.
+These include colonial laws, laws of territories that later became states, and of course state laws.
 Generally speaking, most laws established jurisdiction-wide regulations, although some of the laws were more narrowly drawn to include only densely populated areas, such as cities and towns, or on occasion specifically named cities or counties.
 Each type of law warrants detailed attention.